cclauss/estimating-wifi/doc/development.md

 pre-commit install
 ```

-This sould only have to be performed once.
+This should only have to be performed once.

 More information is available on the [pre-commit website](https://pre-commit.com/#3-install-the-git-hook-scripts).